 Staff confidence signal.
 When front desk staff see investment in their success (training, tools, support), they stay.
 When they see only cost-cutting messages, they leave.

 Platform scalability test.
 Your intake integration becomes a template for every future acquisition.
 Perfect it once, replicate efficiently.
+See our enterprise solutions overview for the full platform approach.

 A 5-location acquisition that experiences typical integration friction: